 Kyle Artelle studies the ecology and conservation of wildlife, with a focus on black and grizzly bear population dynamics in the Great Bear Rainforest of British Columbia, bear-human conflict throughout the province, and wildlife management in general.
 He works to democratize ecological decision-making by sharing the best available knowledge and science with managers and the broader public.
-He is a biologist with Raincoast Conservation Foundation and a graduate student in the Earth2Ocean research group at Simon Fraser University.

 I caught up with Kyle to hear his Wilburforce Fellowship stories, shared below.